Healthy economies and healthy communities depend on each other.

 Traditionally, much of the information used to make decisions that affect our daily lives has been based on economic data.
 Those data are not wrong – they are just incomplete.

 When we asked Nova Scotians how they think we should measure success (on a scale of 1 to 10) 68% said, “By growing the economy” and 81% said, “By improving our quality of life.”
-So if we treasure it, we should measure it.
+Based on this response, we believe that if we treasure it, we should measure it.

 The Nova Scotia Quality of Life Initiative will advance a shared framework for measuring and improving the daily lives of everyday Nova Scotians.